Financial-Times/ft-origami/docs/component-types/modules.md

 	<link rel='stylesheet' href='http://buildservice.ft.com/bundle/css?modules=nav:2.3,tweet:1,cookiewarn:2.3' />

 Construct a URL to load a bundle of JS or CSS from the [Build service resource compiler][4], and simply append all the modules you want to the end of the URL.
-The Build service will require all the modules that you want (including their dependencies), create a single bundled resource (using browserify or compass, for JS and CSS respectively), minify the result (using closure compiler or compass) and serve it to you on the URL you requested.
+The Build service will require all the modules that you want (including their dependencies), create a single bundled resource (using browserify or Sass, for JS and CSS respectively), minify the result (using closure compiler or compass) and serve it to you on the URL you requested.
 Put the URL in a `<script>` or `<link>` tag, and your modules are loaded directly into your page.

 This works well for CSS and JS modules.
 If the module you want provides a font, SVG, images, or other static resources that don't require packaging but can still be included from the browser, you can still avoid serving the files yourself by using the [Build service file proxy][5].
 Again just construct a URL to the resource you want.